-The Reception team is Miss Lewis and Miss Courtney
+The Reception team is Miss Lewis and Miss Baban!

-As this will be your child’s first time in school can we firstly give you a warm welcome to Nonsuch Primary.
+As this will be your child’s first time in school can we first give you a warm welcome to Nonsuch Primary.

-It is important for children to gain skills of independence, confidence, resilience and decision making.
+Children need to gain skills of independence, confidence, resilience and decision making.
 We hope that children will build lasting friendships and a love of learning.
-We understand that the children are young and therefore we develop their social skills, turn taking and sharing with others.
-With all these skills in place they can then continue to work on their academic skills.
+We understand that the children are young and therefore we develop their social skills, turn-taking and sharing with others.
+With all these skills in place, they can then continue to work on their academic skills.